 Importantly, avoid giving bananas as their main diet.
 It should not be a replacement for their typical nutritious meal.

-Yes, chickens can eat the banana peel as it is not scientifically proven that the chickens cannot eat it.
+Yes, chickens can eat banana peels.
 However, giving them a peel of a banana bought from a market is not that safe.
 If you wonder why many producers use harmful chemicals to ripe bananas before they are naturally ripe.
 Those chemicals remain on the peel even after a long time of harvesting.

 However, you can follow these two steps to feed them the peel safely.
 These methods help you to get rid of the chemicals that remain in the peel.

 To do so, peel off the banana and keep the flesh aside.
-Put the peel into a bot and start boiling it for 10 minutes.
+Put the peel into a pot and start boiling it for 10 minutes.

 How Can You Feed Bananas to Chickens?

 I usually peel off the banana and cut the flesh into small pieces.
 It helps them to gobble easily.
-If you prefer mixing banana with other fruits and vegetables, slicing into small pieces is a wise choice.
+If you prefer mixing bananas with other fruits and vegetables, slicing them into small pieces is a wise choice.